Princess Louise Margaret of Prussia: Early life

-Princess Louise Margaret was born on 25 July 1860 at Marmorpalais (Marble Palace) near Potsdam, Kingdom of Prussia, as the fourth child and third surviving daughter of Prince Friedrich Karl of Prussia (1828–1885) and Princess Maria Anna of Anhalt (1837–1906).
-Her father was a distinguished military commander and a nephew of German Emperor William I. Her mother was a noted musician and painter, and a great-granddaughter of King Frederick William II of Prussia.
+Princess Louise Margaret was born at Marmorpalais (Marble Palace) near Potsdam, Kingdom of Prussia.
+Her father was Prince Friedrich Karl of Prussia (1828–1885), the son of Karl of Prussia (1801–1883) and Princess Marie of Saxe-Weimar-Eisenach (1808–1877).
+Her mother was Princess Maria Anna of Anhalt (1837–1906), daughter of Leopold IV of Anhalt-Dessau.
+Louise Margaret's father, a nephew of German Emperor William I, distinguished himself as a field commander during the Battle of Metz and the campaigns west of Paris in the 1870–71 Franco-Prussian War.

-The Princess, known informally to her family as "Mimi", grew up primarily in Berlin.
-She had a relatively lonely childhood due to the significant age gap with her older sisters and younger brother.
-As a child, she was considered to be delicate in health, and developed into a rather shy young woman.
-She received her education from an English governess.

-Louise Margaret's parents had a notoriously unhappy marriage.
-Prince Friedrich Karl, who was known for his alcoholism and domineering behaviour, reportedly beat his wife after the birth of a fourth daughter (Louise Margaret herself).
-The couple became estranged and lived apart, though they never formally separated.
-Queen Victoria recorded in her journal that the Prince had "behaved so brutally to his wife."
-This difficult family environment is noted by biographers as a potential motivation for Louise Margaret to seek marriage and distance herself from her royal residence in Berlin.

-She met her future husband, Prince Arthur, Duke of Connaught and Strathearn, in 1878 when she was eighteen, leading to their engagement.
+Louise's parents were estranged because of her father's alcoholism and domineering behaviour.
+Though they were never officially separated, they lived apart.
+Queen Victoria wrote in a letter that the prince had "behaved so brutally to his wife".
+After the birth of Louise, their fourth daughter born in a row, her father reportedly beat his wife for not producing a son (by some accounts, immediately after the birth).

 Marriage

 On 13 March 1879, Princess Louise Margaret married Prince Arthur, Duke of Connaught and Strathearn at St. George's Chapel Windsor.
 Prince Arthur was the seventh child and third son of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha.
 A 2003 book claims that it was a love match, with the princess also keen to get away from her royal residence in Berlin and from her father's bullying.

 The wedding was described as grand and the couple received a great number of expensive gifts; the Queen's gifts included a diamond tiara and a pearl and diamond pendant.
 Many members of Britain and Germany's royal families attended.
 Queen Victoria herself was wearing the Koh-i-Noor diamond and a long white veil.
 After her marriage, Princess Louise was styled Her Royal Highness The Duchess of Connaught and Strathearn, and her name was Anglicised as Louise Margaret.

 The couple had three children: Princess Margaret (1882–1920), Prince Arthur (1883–1938), and Princess Patricia (1886–1974).
-Princess Margaret married Prince Gustaf Adolf of Sweden and was the grandmother of King Carl XVI Gustaf of Sweden.
+Princess Margaret married the future King Gustaf VI Adolf of Sweden and is the grandmother of both King Carl XVI Gustaf of Sweden and Queen Margrethe II of Denmark.
 Prince Arthur served as the governor-general of South Africa.